 SLED - DC's Statewide Longitudinal Education Data system.
-Among other data housed in SLED, LEAs can look up a student's historical ACCESS for ELLs, ACCESS for ELLs2.0, or Alternate ACCESS for ELLs scores.
+Among other data housed in SLED, LEAs can look up a student's historical ACCESS for ELLs, ACCESS for ELLs, Alternate ACCESS for ELLs scores, or identification as a student with a disability.